froggey/Mezzano/gui/virgl-notes.md

 Actually that's not very interesting. the GL state is effectively 0, everything must be configured.

-Shaders are in TGSL text format, must be nul-terminated strings.
+Shaders are in TGSI text format, must be nul-terminated strings.

 Large shader sources can be sent over multiple create shader commands.